 Look at all the hoses under the hood.
 Have any of them become disconnected or broken?
 Do you hear air whistling while the engine idles — if it can?
 One strategic lost hose can slow or stop your engine.
 If this is the case, reclamp the wanderer or tape the hole and you’ll soon be on your way.
 Of course, if you make a habit of checking and replacing worn hoses before disaster strikes, you can avoid this trouble completely.

 Check your PCV valve to make sure that it’s clear and functioning.
-Instructions for checking and cleaning a PCV (positive crankcase ventilation) valve can be found elsewhere on this Web site.
+And here are instructions for checking, cleaning and even replacing a PCV (positive crankcase ventilation) valve.